 You’re watching TV or making dinner when you hear the flapping of wings.
 Imagine your surprise when you discover it’s not a bird — but a bat that’s found its way into your home!

 Nobody likes uninvited guests.
-But compared to common pests like flies, ants or mice… a bat circling above you is universally spooky.
+But compared to common pests like flies, antsor mice… a flying bat circling above you is universally spooky.
 That’s because these winged creatures have developed a reputation as disease-carrying pests out to infest your home.

 They’ve been known to carry rabies.
 And their droppings can carry diseases, too.
 But are bats really as dangerous as their reputation suggests?

 Here’s the truth: Despite their prominence in horror films and Halloween decorations, bats are actually beneficial for the environment.
 In fact, bats are crucial to insect control, pollination and seed dispersal.
-And according to the Centers for Disease Control and Prevention (CDC), less than 10 percent of bats tested actually have rabies.
+And according to the Centers for Disease Control and Prevention (CDC), less than 10% of bats tested for rabies are actually infected.

-How to get a bat out of your house
+How to get rid of a bat in the house

 - Wear the proper protective gear.
 When handling a bat, never use your bare hands.
-Wear thick gloves, clothing and even a mask to protect yourself from bites.
+Wear gloves (thick leather gloves are best), clothing and even a mask to protect yourself from bites.
 Bats aren’t typically aggressive, but it’s always best to play it safe.

 Once the bat is safely out… the next course of action is finding how it got in.